iturb/gifhero/README.md

 ```
 If you are wondering what is CocoaPods take a look at: [https://cocoapods.org](https://cocoapods.org)

-## Usage
+# Usage
 ### GifView
-GifView is your new best friend for adding GIF to your apps
+GifView is your new best friend for adding GIF to your app

 ### Add GifHero
-Once the Pod is installed import it on your project
+Once the Pod is installed import it in your project
 ```
 import GifHero
 ```